Goshyost/NUBot/README.md

 - say
 - timeout

+> [!NOTE]
-This bot uses the npm [MegaDB](https://www.npmjs.com/package/megadb) as its main database manager, if you want to use another Database Manager, youll need to adapt the code to it.
+> This bot uses the npm [MegaDB](https://www.npmjs.com/package/megadb) as its main Database Manager, if you want to use another Database Manager, youll need to adapt the code to it.